VOTING DATES & TIMES

 When is it due?

-You must apply online, postmark, email or fax a completed application or letter request for the General Election Absentee ballot no later than 7 days (October 26, 2021) before the election.
+You must apply online, postmark, email or fax a completed application or letter request for the General Election Absentee ballot no later than October 18, 2021.
 You may apply in-person up to the day before the election (November 1, 2021).
 You may file an application at any time before the deadlines, but ballots will be mailed out beginning on or about September 17, 2021.
 (PLEASE BE AWARE THAT DESPITE THE ABOVE DEADLINES THE POST OFFICE HAS ADVISED THAT THEY CANNOT GUARANTEE TIMELY DELIVERY OF BALLOTS APPLIED FOR LESS THAN 15 DAYS BEFORE AN ELECTION.)

 Absentee Deadlines for Nov 2, 2021 General Election: